gini/gini-pay-bank-sdk-android/ginipaybank/src/doc/source/capture-features.rst

 show the return assistant automatically if the invoice contained payable items and will update the extractions returned to your app according to the user's changes.

-The ``amountToPay`` extraction is updated to be the sum of items the user decided to pay and also includes discounts or other charges.
+The ``amountToPay`` extraction is updated to be the sum of items the user decided to pay.
+It includes discounts and additional charges that might be present on the invoice.

 The extractions related to the return assistant are stored in the ``compoundExtractions`` field of the ``CaptureResult``.
 See the Gini Pay API's `documentation